Skip Ribbon Commands

 3. Civil Authority Prohibits Use (CA).

 The provision quoted by the other “expert" service is found solely in the Additional Living Expense provision and relates to the shortest period the insured is paid subject to the exhaustion of the stated coverage limit.
-Once the available Loss of Use limit is spent, no more is paid; whether the limit is spent to cover the ALE, FRV and/or CA expense.
+Once the available Loss of Use limit is spent, no more is paid, whether the limit spent is to cover the ALE, FRV and/or CA expense.
 It is truly a mystery where the idea that ALE is on-going as long as the insured is out of the house.

 We highlight this incorrect information for two reasons: